ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

 \section rulextract_cluster_setup Hadoop Cluster Setup

-**Note**: a user already having access to a Hadoop cluster may wish to skip this section.
+**Note**: a user already having access to a Hadoop cluster may wish to skip this section, after adding these dependencies to the `HADOOP_CLASSPATH` : `jcommander-1.35`, `hbase-0.92.0` and `guava-r09` .

 **Note**: we use Hadoop 1 as opposed to Hadoop 2
 (see [this discussion](http://hadoop.apache.org/docs/r2.3.0/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduce_Compatibility_Hadoop1_Hadoop2.html)).
-We also used the more recent API of Hadoop, which means that in general the import statements use the `org.apache.hadoop.mapreduce` package instead of the `org.apache.hadoop.mapred` package.
+We also use the more recent API of Hadoop, which means that in general the import statements use the `org.apache.hadoop.mapreduce` package instead of the `org.apache.hadoop.mapred` package.